Mailman (City Letter Carrier)

 Is it legal for a postal driver to drive by residence without delivering package shipped express?
 If not, is it illegal to catch up to postal driver to obtain package, especially when its Veterans medication?
 Please answer both questions

-Asked by Baffled about 10 years ago
+Asked by Baffled over 10 years ago

 If an item is mailed Express, the carrier at the destination Post Office should make an attempt to deliver the package on the day it is received.
 I don't think they should be driving by the residence and not attempting to deliver the Express Mail package unless there was some safety concern.
 As to whether it is legal or not, I have no knowledge on that matter.
 I wouldn't think it was illegal to catch up to the postal driver to obtain the package as long as you can prove you have a right to the item (it is addressed to you and you have corresponding identification).
 I'm also not sure how you would know if the carrier actually had the express package in their vehicle, but it wouldn't hurt to ask if you thought they might.
 Thank you for your questions.